google/ads-api-report-fetcher/README.md

 * `bq.dataset` - BigQuery dataset id where tables with output data will be created
 * `bq.table-template`  - template for tables names, `{script}` references script base name (*NodeJS version only*)
 * `bq.dump-schema` - flag that enable dumping json files with schemas for tables (*NodeJS version only*)
-* `bq.no-union-view` - flag that disables creation of "union" view that combins all customer tables (*NodeJS version only*)
+* `bq.no-union-view` - flag that disables creation of "union" view that combines all customer tables (*NodeJS version only*)

 Options specific for Console writer (*NodeJS version only*):
-* `console.transpose` - whenether and how to transpose (switch rows and columns) result tables in output:
+* `console.transpose` - whenever and how to transpose (switch rows and columns) result tables in output:
-`auto` (default) - transponse only if table does not fit into terminal window, `always` - transpose all the time, `never` - never transpose
+`auto` (default) - transpose only if table does not fit into terminal window, `always` - transpose all the time, `never` - never transpose

 Options specific for SqlAlchemy writer (*Python version only*):
 * `sqldb.connection-string` to specify where to write the data (see [more](https://docs.sqlalchemy.org/en/14/core/engines.html))